Solargis Evaluate PV simulation and losses

 Degradation rates

-Based on existing in-field experiences from commercial projects, the long-term annual performance degradation for well-manufactured modules may be approximately:
+Based on existing in-field experiences from commercial projects, the long-term annual performance degradation for well-manufactured PV modules may be approximately:

 Note: This assumption includes initial degradation of the modules.